- Store all cannabis products in child-resistant packaging and in a lockable container, out of sight or in a place kids cannot access.

 Why cannabis products may appeal to kids

-New cannabis formats, such as edibles, can look like treats to a child, as they may come in the form of cookies, brownies, and soft chews.
+Edibles can come in the form of cookies, brownies and soft chews, and may look like a treat to a child.
 Cannabis-infused beverages and topical cannabis products like lotions can be easily mistaken for the regular variety.
 Accidental ingestion can lead to overconsumption, as one package can legally contain up 10 mg of THC.

 Health Canada recommends parents and caregivers do not consume edible cannabis products in the presence of children.
 Seeing these products can confuse kids, and your care in securing the products may be impaired.